Have you ever wondered how to write a business plan step by step? Mike Andes, told us:

 - Request and why you need it.

-Despite being near the front of a business plan, the summary should be the last part of the business plan that should be written as inputs from the other sections will be necessary.
+Even though the summary is near the beginning of a business plan, you should write it after you complete the rest of a business plan.
 You can’t talk about revenue, profits, and expected expenditures if you haven’t done the market research and created a financial plan.

-Every business plan should include a section that is basically a company description.
-A great business plan will include the following in the company description:
+Every business plan should include a company description.
+A great business plan will include the following elements while describing the company:

 - Company goals